 Staying at one of them is an excellent way to authentically experience the area’s history.
 Plus, the innkeepers are great sources for local and historical information!

-Here’s 9 of the best historic bed and breakfasts in California.
+Here’s two of the best historic bed and breakfasts in California.

 1. Stay in the Heart of the Historic District